josejhkim/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ### Glossary
+- **Guest**: Refers to an individual invited to attend the wedding.
+This term is used when discussing the context of the wedding event and the guest's participation in it.

+- **Person**: Refers to an individual in the system, typically used when discussing the management of their details such as contact information, dietary restrictions, and RSVP status.
+This term is more general and can be used outside the context of a specific wedding event.

 - **Active Wedding**: The currently selected wedding that all actions (e.g., adding a guest or a table) apply to.
 You must use the `setWedding` command to set an active wedding.